 “Everything is negotiable.”
 Ok, well not everything, but many things are.
 Here are nine tips to help you negotiate your next contract.

 To begin, you should note that if a contract contains errors, or simply doesn’t meet your expectations, you should raise your concerns and negotiate new or modified terms that are mutually acceptable.
 If you don’t do this, you may end up with contractual obligations that you cannot meet.
+To help you spot the important stuff, check out this post: How to Review a Contract.

 Here are nine tips to help you in the negotiation process: